sdil/personal-blog/content/projects/index.md

 These are the list of weekend projects I did for fun and learning.

+## Commercial Projects

+I'll be working and launching some commercial projects/start-up in 2021.
+Stay tuned ;)

 ## Open Source Projects

 These are my open source projects published on Github.